Camila-Genco/React-Ecommerce-Frontend/README.md

-# E-Commerce 🛒🛍️💳
+# E-Commerce Frontend 🛒🛍️💳
-> An app build with React and PostgreSQL
+> An app build with React

-This application showcases a responsive, fully-functional food E-commerce website built using React, Tailwind CSS, PostgreSQL, Express.js and Node.js.
+This repository contains the frontend of a fullstack E-commerce application built using React, Tailwind CSS, PostgreSQL, Express.js, and Node.js.
+The complete project follows a decoupled architecture and includes both the frontend and backend components, creating a responsive and fully-functional food E-commerce website.

+For the backend code and documentation, please refer to the [E-Commerce Backend Repository](https://github.com/Camila-Genco/store.git).
+The backend is responsible for handling business logic, data processing, and storage.

 ### Features
 - **Product Showcase:** Browse a variety of products loaded from a PostgreSQL database.